Antti Oulasvirta, PhD

 - Srinath Sridhar (co-supervised with Prof. Christian Theobalt), Saarland University, 2012-

-- Joanna Bergstrom-Lehtovirta (with Prof. Samuel Kaski), Aalto University, 2011-
+- Joanna Bergstrom-Lehtovirta (co-supervised with Prof. Samuel Kaski), Aalto University, 2011-

-- Airi Lampinen (with Prof. Coye Cheshire and Prof. Anna-Maija Pirttila-Backman, University of Helsinki, 2009-2013
+- Airi Lampinen (co-supervised with Prof. Coye Cheshire and Prof. Anna-Maija Pirttila-Backman), University of Helsinki, 2009-2013

-- Eeva Raita, University of Helsinki (co-supervised with Prof. Anna-Maija Pirttila-Backman and Prof. Niklas Ravaja), (on maternity leave)
+- Eeva Raita (co-supervised with Prof. Anna-Maija Pirttila-Backman and Prof. Niklas Ravaja), University of Helsinki, 2011 - (on maternity leave)

 - Antti Salovaara (co-supervised with Prof. Kai Hakkarainen), University of Helsinki, 2006-2012